 Harold “Dinger” Dangerfield (1903-1963)

 Whenever the history of Elyria High football is talked about, inevitably Harold “Dinger” Dangerfield’s name is right at the top.
 Dangerfield did everything on the football field for Elyria in 1923 – a team that was undefeated on the field – although it forfeited seven games for use of an overage player (Phil Houserman).
 It did little to diminish the feats of Dangerfield however.
 He could run, pass, kick and play defense for coach Dwight Peabody, who called Dangerfield ‘the best I’ve ever coached’.
 It was Lorain that blew the whistle on Houserman just prior to its annual battle with Elyria but it was Dangerfield that scored the lone touchdown in Lorain in front of over 10,000 fans to give Elyria the 7-0 victory and bragging rights.
 That was a victory no one could take away from Elyria thanks to ‘Dinger’.
 Dangerfield scored 12 touchdowns that season, drop kicked 10 extra points and his field goal was the only score in a 3-0 Elyria victory over Shaw.
 Dangerfield also ran for Elyria’s track team.
 After graduation, Dangerfield went on to play at Penn State where he lettered three years for the Nittany Lions.
 He was a 60-minute player at Penn State – playing both offensive and defensive halfback.
 He was labled a fast, stocky, hard-nosed played who never shied from contact.
+He passed away in 1963.

 Prior to Russ Doan’s emergence as Elyria High’s athletic director in 1955, there was little consistency in the athletic programs in any phase.
 Doan changed all that, directing Elyria’s athletic programs to one of the best and most envied in the state.
 Under Doan’s leadership, Elyria had undefeated football teams, state tournament basketball teams, conference champion baseball teams, a state wrestling championship and state honors in track and tennis.
 Doan built a solid coaching staff that had an outstanding state-wide reputation.
 Under Doan’s leadership, Elyria was the only Buckeye Conference school to win championships in every sport.
 He retired in June, 1979 after 40 years in the education field – 25 at EHS.
 Prior to coming to Elyria, Doan spent 16 years at Wadsworth where he was athletic director, head wrestling and baseball coach, and assistant football coach.
 His 1942 Wadsworth wrestlers won the state championship.
 Doan was an outstanding athlete at Ravenna and Paris High Schools and captained the wrestling and baseball teams at Kent State.
 He earned four varsity wrestling letters (1936-39) and three baseball letters (1937-39).
 He lost only two matches in a four-year career and was undefeated as a junior.
 He was the Ohio Conference’s batting champion in 1938.
 He won Kent’s Award of Merit in 1964 and was inducted into the Kent State Hall of Fame in 1982.
 Doan also played semi-pro baseball around a stint in the Navy.
 Doan passed away in 2015.